Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 # Make and track changes

 Most development projects are iterative.
 You write some code, then test it and make sure it works.
 Then you write more code, and invite other people to contribute their own.
-Thereafter ensues a lot of changes: code additions, bug fixes, deletions, and replacements.
+Thereafter ensues a multitude of changes: code additions, bug fixes, deletions, and replacements.

 As you work on your project, Git helps keep track of the changes you make.
 It also lets you undo mistakes.
-In the exercises that follow, you will continue building out the Web site you're working on make changes to the project as you do.
-You will learn tk.
+In the exercises that follow, you continue building out the Web site you're working on and learn some important new commands such as [`git diff`](https://git-scm.com/docs/git-diff).
+You learn also learn how Git handles subdirectories.
+(Would you believe that it ignores them?)

 ## Modify index.html